|

 Back to basics, really.'

-I was so incensed by
+I was

-on 21st September 1994.
+published by them on 21st September 1994.

-sexual fantasy involves submissive women and dominant
+most women's favourite sexual fantasy involves submissive

-men, although they feel guilty about this because of the
+women and dominant men, although they feel guilty about

-to by men only to be dictated to by politically-correct
+dictated to by men only to be dictated to by politically-correct

 feminists?
 These books are not a betrayal.
 A lot of women